Blow for Qantas as talks with Malaysian Airlines end

 “However, mindful of global economic uncertainty, and consistent with Qantas’ focus on disciplined financial management, the group will allocate minimal capital to such ventures.”

-The plan for an Asian premium carrier was part of a five-year strategy to revive Qantas’ international operations, which lost over A$200 million in the 2011 financial year.
+The plan for an Asian premium carrier was part of a five-year strategy to revive Qantas’ international operations, which lost over A$200 million ($212 million) in the 2011 financial year.

 Unions and politicians have opposed the plan, saying the intent was just to shift jobs overseas and sidestep a law to keep Qantas Australian.